Mitsubishi Certified Pre-Owned Warranty

 » LEARN: What does a car warranty cover?

-For context, all new Mitsubishi vehicles come with the following from the factory:
+For context, all new Mitsubishi vehicles come with the following factory warranty:

-Unlike most automakers, Mitsubishi does not transfer that factory powertrain warranty to subsequent owners.
-That means if you buy a used Mitsubishi, you’ll only get whatever remains of the five-year/60,000-mile bumper-to-bumper warranty.
+Unlike most automakers, Mitsubishi does not transfer the factory powertrain warranty to subsequent owners.
+That means if you buy a used (not CPO) Mitsubishi, you’ll only get whatever remains of the 5-year/60,000 miles bumper-to-bumper warranty.

-In essence, buying CPO gets you an extra five years/40,000 miles of powertrain-only coverage.
-How does that stack up to competing CPO programs from other automakers?
+In essence, buying CPO gets you an extra 5 years/40,000 miles of powertrain-only coverage.

 On paper, Mitsubishi’s CPO warranty doesn’t look so great.
 All of its competitors include some bumper-to-bumper coverage with their CPO vehicles, but Mitsubishi does not.